Text consolidated by Valsts valodas centrs (State

 [13 May 2021]

-22. The Ministry of Transport shall ensure that the
+22. The Ministry of Transport shall ensure the fulfilment of

-notification requirement laid down in Article 11 of Commission
+the notification requirement laid down in Article 11 of

-application of the State aid in the form of direct taxes for the
+State aid in the form of direct taxes to newly created workplaces

 [13 May 2021]